ScopeLift/pooltogether-governor-upgrade/README.md

 ## Scripts

-- `script/Deploy.s.sol` - Deploys the PooltogetherGovernor contract
+- `script/Deploy.s.sol` - Deploys the PoolTogetherGovernor contract

 To test these scripts locally, start a local fork with anvil: